 Between the Lines

-will feature thirty paintings from four decades that trace Munch’s evolution from pure landscapes to vividly imagined narratives that explore the often complex relationships between humans, animals, and their interactions with the natural world.
+features thirty paintings from four decades that trace Munch’s evolution from pure landscapes to vividly imagined narratives that explore the often complex relationships between humans, animals, and their interactions with the natural world.
 It is, in fact, the presence—and interaction—of humans and animals that take center stage in his dramatic vignettes.
 Although sometimes serene and in harmony, often his forest actors are threatened or confrontational and the outcome is uncertain.
 The paintings are frequently deliberately ambiguous or open-ended as Munch acknowledges that there are opinions besides his own and that some of the issues he addresses will remain unresolved.
 He avoids moral dictums: “I want my works to stimulate conversation and to encourage a variety of viewpoints.”

 Munch’s paintings are deceptively simple.
 Since the early 1990s, he has shifted from a traditional realism to a linear, graphic style informed by comic books and commercial advertising.
 Bright colors, clearly defined lines, and bold, readable subjects are hallmarks of his current work.
 He eliminates unnecessary details and carefully composes each painting with the landscape as the principal backdrop for an unfolding narrative that often packs the visual punch of a graphic cartoon though with none of the inherent humor.